MURPHYENGINEERING/ucpuemu/README.md

 ucpuemu emulates a microcoded CPU architecture I developed for FPGA.

-The CPU supports 29 instructions including `call/ret`, `push/pop`, arithmetic, and jumps, as well as named variables.
+The assembler supports 29 instructions including `call/ret`, `push/pop`, arithmetic, and jumps, as well as named variables.

 ---